Supported Models

 - RBAC (Role-Based Access Control)

-- RBAC with resource roles: Both users and resources can have roles (or groups) at the same time.
+- RBAC with resource roles — Both users and resources can have roles (or group memberships).

-- RBAC with domains/tenants: Users can have different sets of roles for different domains/tenants.
+- RBAC with domains/tenants — Users can have different roles in different domains or tenants.

-- Biba (Biba Integrity Model): A computer security model that restricts information flow in a system to prevent unauthorized disclosure of classified information.
+- Biba — Integrity model that restricts information flow to prevent unauthorized changes.

-- Deny-override: Both allow and deny authorizations are supported, where deny overrides allow.
+- Deny-override — Both allow and deny policies; deny overrides allow.